 Mutual Agreement Procedure in Brazil: challenges and contributions

-Brazil continues to innovate and lay out plans to tackle its highly litigious and inefficient local tax dispute environment.
+Gil Mendes explores the new approach taken by Brazil through Normative Instruction No. 1,846/18, to tackle the highly litigious and inefficient local tax dispute environment.

 Historically, Brazil has adopted a unique international tax approach in several fronts.